-Consider the main hyperbolic component of the connectedness locus $\M_d$.
-There are infinitely many, primary, hyperbolic components of $\M_d$ attached to this component (corresponding to rational numbers).
-Similarly, there are infinitely many hyperbolic components, secondary ones, attached to these primary components, and so on.
+Consider the main hyperbolic component of $\M_d$.
+There are infinitely many hyperbolic components of $\M_d$ attached to this component, called primary components.
+Similarly, there are infinitely many hyperbolic components, secondary ones, attached to these primary components, and so forth.
 Consider the set of all hyperbolic components obtained this way, i.e., the ones that can be connected to the main hyperbolic component by a chain of hyperbolic components bifurcating one from another.
-The closure of this set plus all possible components of its complement is called the \textit{molecule} $\mathscr{M}_d$.
+The closure of this set, plus all possible bounded components of its complement, is called the \textit{molecule} $\mathscr{M}_d$.